Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Optimal Feedback Droop Scheduling: An Online Approach

 \subsection{Towards Optimal Control via Droop Scheduling}

-Let $x\coloneqq(p_c,q_c)$ denote the vector of differential state variables, $d\coloneqq(p_d,q_d)$ designate the vector of uncontrollable (stochastic) injections, and $y\coloneqq(v,P,Q,\Delta p_\mathrm{f})$ represent the vector of algebraic states, with vectors $P\in\R^n$ and $Q\in\R^n$ collecting active and reactive power flows of all branches.
+Let $x\coloneqq(p_c,q_c)$ denote the vector of differential state variables, $d\coloneqq(p_d,q_d)$ designate the vector of uncontrollable (stochastic) injections, $r\coloneqq(p_c^\star,q_c^\star)$ denote the vector of active and reactive power DER references, and $y\coloneqq(v,P,Q,\Delta p_\mathrm{f})$ represent the vector of algebraic states, with vectors $P\in\R^n$ and $Q\in\R^n$ collecting active and reactive power flows of all branches.
 Then, the nonlinear Differential-Algebraic Equation (DAE) model of the distribution system can be written as:

 where $u\coloneqq(u_{p_1},\dots,u_{p_n},u_{q_1},\dots,u_{q_n})$ is the vector of DER inputs, $f(\cdot)$ is the state evolution function defined by \eqref{eq:DER_model}, and $g(\cdot)$ represents the nonlinear power flow model in \eqref{eq:distFlow} together with the frequency control requirement \eqref{eq:pfc_provision}.
 In summary, the DAEs in \eqref{eq:sys_dae} define the uncontrolled distribution system dynamics.
 The loop is closed by establishing droop (i.e., proportional) control on local voltage and frequency deviations \eqref{eq:DER_inputs}.
 Nevertheless, as indicated by \cite{Saverio2019,KyriDroop2018}, a single set of droop gains does not guarantee the desired regulation and therefore, an adaptive adjustment of the droop gains during real-time operation is necessary.